mickfuzz/phd4/_posts/2021-03-27-concrete-frameworks.md

 PRIMM stands for Predict, Run, Investigate, Modify and Make.
 This has been promoted extensively in resources pitched at teachers in recently years.
 It has been extended from a more open framework Use, Modify and Create.

-For a good summary of this approach see articles in Hello World.
+For a good summary of this approach see quick read pedagogy article. http://tiny.cc/primmqr

 ## Summary of the alternatives / the rest of the chapter